Raqqa: SDF declare 'total liberation' of ISIS stronghold

 Prison cells

-The SDF believe ISIS held many prisoners within the stadium, the group's biggest prison in the city, SDF chief press officer Mustafa Bali said.
-The SDF had hoped to find around 300 "missing" Kurds at the stadium when it was seized from ISIS control but they were not there, he said.
+The SDF believe ISIS held many detainees within the stadium, the group's biggest prison in the city, SDF chief press officer Mustafa Bali said.
+The SDF had hoped to find around 300 "missing" Kurds when the stadium was seized from ISIS control but they were not there, he said.

 ISIS turned the changing and locker rooms on the lower level of the stadium into prison cells and interrogation rooms, Bali said.